okteto/secrets-from-doppler/README.md

-# Integrate Doppler and Okteto pipelines together
+# Integrate Doppler with your Okteto pipelines

 This demo shows you how bring secrets defined in [Doppler](https://doppler.com) into your Okteto development environment.